choojs/choo-website/content/reference/routing.md

 that the `/foo` part is static, and `:bar` can be any value, up until the next slash (`/`).

-The value from a param, is exposed in Choo as `state.params`.
+The value from a param is exposed in Choo as `state.params`.
 So say we have the route `/foo/:bar`, and we navigate to `/foo/beep`, the value of `state.params.bar` will be `'beep'`.